“What are you feeling?”

 “Sit with it.
 Feel it.
 For once.”

 I quit the job.
 I go to Scotland with my mom and brother to try to get my head right, to understand where some semblance of self and purpose might come from if not from work.
 I’m not sure.
-I fly across the country, pull my things out of storage, throw them into a U-Haul, and point it north for Alaska.
+I fly back across the ocean, then back across the country, pull my things out of storage, throw them into a U-Haul, and point it north for Alaska.
 After one last visit, I end things with the bartender.
 Months go by, my first winter home arrives.
 I am celebrating Christmas with childhood friends when my phone rings.
 I step outside and answer.
 I notice it’s snowing.
 It’s her.
 She’s crying.
 Through the sobs I hear one thing only, “I’m pregnant.”
 It’s silent, save for the crisp kiss of wet flakes as they fall on my shoulders.

 A fierce pride, like a primal inferno, ignites in my heart and thrums through my being.
 A switch flips somewhere deep inside.
 My heart is a compass, and she is true north.
 She is all that matters, the single star in an otherwise barren night sky that I will forever steer toward.
 Tears stream from my eyes like rivers in a mix of relief, love, and joy I didn’t think possible.
 She is here, she is staying.

-Challenging times when we were apart, as I put on a variety show night after night, bit after bit, game after game, in an attempt to keep her toddler attention on FaceTime for even ten minutes.
+Challenging times when we were apart, as I put on a variety show night after night, bit after bit, game after game, in an attempt to keep her tiny toddler attention on FaceTime for even ten minutes.
+The way she’d announce, “I push da red button” when she’d had enough, and send me back into oblivion.

-Quiet moments of shared sorrow as we say goodbye, trading bracelets with our names beaded in them, looking forward always to the next time we say hello.
+Painful moments of shared sorrow as we say goodbye, trading bracelets with our names beaded in them, looking forward always to the next time we say hello.

 Watching those eight years go by in a flash, trying to take no moment for granted.